broadinstitute/cromwell/README.md

 ## GET /api/workflows/:version/callcaching/diff

+**Disclaimer**: This endpoint depends on hash values being published ito the metadata, which only happens as of Crowmell 28.
+Workflows run with prior versions of Cromwell will not be able to benefit from this endpoint.
+A `404 NotFound` will be returned when trying to use this endpoint if either workflows have been run on a prior version.

 This endpoint returns the hash differences between 2 *completed* (successfully or not) calls.
 The following query parameters are supported: